randriu/synthesis/README.md

 ```
 This command prints the coverage report, displaying the resulting coverage for individual source files.
 Our tests currently cover more than `90%` of the source code lines, even though the result shows `82%` because `~10%` of the source code is only temporary functions for debugging purposes that have no functionality.

+---

+# References

+Most of the algorithms are described in:
+- [3] Inductive Synthesis for Probabilistic Programs Reaches New Horizons by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen.
+In: TACAS'21.
+- [4] Counterexample-Driven Synthesis for Probabilistic Program Sketches by Milan Ceska, Christian Hensel, Sebastian Junges, Joost-Pieter Katoen.
+In: FM'19.
+- [5] Shepherding Hordes of Markov Chains by Milan Ceska, Nils Jansen, Sebastian Junges, Joost-Pieter Katoen.
+In: TACAS'19.
+- [6] Inductive Synthesis of Finite-State Controllers for POMDPs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen.
+In: UAI'22.
+- [7] Search and Explore: Symbiotic Policy Synthesis in POMDPs by Roman Andriushchenko, Alexander Bork, Milan Ceska, Sebastian Junges, Joost-Pieter Katoen, Filip Macak.
+In: CAV'23.
+- [8] Policies Grow on Trees: Model Checking Families of MDPs by Roman Andriushchenko, Milan Ceska, Sebastian Junges, and Filip Macak.
+In: ATVA'24.
+- [9] Small Decision Trees for MDPs with Deductive Synthesis by by Roman Andriushchenko, Milan Ceska, Sebastian Junges, and Filip Macak.
+In: CAV'25.